sumanthumesh/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 2nd Year PhD student at the Mbit Lab in the University of Michigan advised by [Dr. Reetuparna Das](https://web.eecs.umich.edu/~reetudas/).
-My primary research focus is on optimizing the memory architecture for improving the performance of memory bandwidth-bound or latency-bound workloads.
+I am a 2nd Year PhD student at the M-Bits Research Group advised by [Dr. Reetuparna Das](https://web.eecs.umich.edu/~reetudas/) at University of Michigan.
+My primary research interest is in optimizing the memory architecture for memory bandwidth-bound or latency-bound workloads.
 My current work involves using Compute Express Link (CXL) for memory expansion and host-accelerator/accelerator-accelerator interfaces.

 Before starting my PhD I was a hardware engineer at NVIDIA and Silicon Labs where I worked on PCIe controller and cryptographic accelerators respectively.
 I received my Btech in Electrical Engineering from Indian Institute of Technology Jodhpur in 2020.
 {style="text-align: justify;"}